·5 min read

 It's simple: peak (the loudest instant) minus RMS (the average level), measured in dB.

-- A wide gap → the punchy transients are alive.
+• A wide gap → the punchy transients are alive and the track breathes.

-- A narrow gap → loud and quiet parts barely differ, so the whole track is one squashed block.
+• A narrow gap → loud and quiet parts barely differ, so the whole thing is one squashed block.

 What's a healthy range